-Evidentiary materials may be attached to the brief, or the statement of undisputed material facts in support of a summary judgment motion, if the brief document includes a listing of each item of evidence being filed, and the evidence citations within the brief provide hyperlinks to the evidence attached and offered in support of the factual statements.
-In all other cases, evidentiary materials may not be attached to the brief but rather must be filed separately with an index listing each item of evidence being filed and identifying the motion to which it relates.
-Electronically filed exhibits must include both a category (e.g., Exhibit A) and a description (e.g., Deposition of John Doe).
+Evidentiary materials in support of a brief or statement of undisputed material facts must be filed separately with an evidence index listing each item of evidence being filed and identifying the motion to which it relates.
+Electronically filed exhibits must include both a category (e.g., Exhibit A or Exhibit

+1) and a description (e.g., Deposition of John Doe), identified in the evidence index.